g-leech/argmin-gravitas/metrics.md

-Christgau on universality!
+### Christgau on universality of artworks

 One way an artwork can be important is if it is _universal_.
-One way of
+The great music critic Robert Christgau scores all albums [on this scale](https://www.robertchristgau.com/xg/bk-cg90/grades-90s.php).

-Galef on book impact
+### Galef on book impact

+Julia Galef has a neat taxonomy of ways that books can affect your worldview.

-Leech on
+### Leech on book durability

+My